jdevinney/bale_old/src/bale_classic/apps/sssp_src/README.md

 where *delta* is a parameter.
 The active bucket is the *i*th bucket (with the smallest *i*) that has unsettled vertices.
 Edges in the graph are considered light if their weight is less than or equal to *delta* and heavy otherwise.
 The algorithm "settles" the vertices in the active bucket with a Bellman-Ford approach using only the light edges.
 Then the algorithm relaxes the vertices that were in the active bucket using the heavy edges.
 This uses an extension of Dijsktra's approach because the heavy edges cannot put vertices into the active bucket.
-The efficiency of the algorithm comes at the price of a more complicate flow control and data-structure manipulations to maintain the buckets.
+The efficiency of the algorithm comes at the price of flow control and data-structure manipulations to maintain the buckets.
 Here is psuedo code for the algorithm:
 ```
 // We write an edge with tail v, head w and weight (cost) as {v,w,c}.